varshinivij/varshinivij/README.md

 - 🎓 **Student** at University of California, Irvine, studying **Computer Science & Applied Mathematics** (Graduating June 2027)
 - 🛠️ Passionate about backend and AI-ML engineering.
-- 💡 Always seeking to **innovate, iterate, and make a positive impact**

 ---